blukatdevelopment/UnchainedWorldsOld/keeper_info/modules/city_of_southhorn/info.md

 ### 5 River Statues
-The water moves from NorthWest to SouthEast, running through a grouping of dwarven statues that are covered in demon nesting.
+The water moves from NorthWest to SouthEast, running through a grouping of titan statues that are covered in demon nesting.
 Spores float through the air, emanating from skeletons on the statue platforms.
 Wind wafts from a hole in the wall about 30ft up.
 This tunnel leads to room 6.